devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

   @override
   Widget build(BuildContext context){...}

-  //Called once before the State is disposed (app shut down)
+  //Called once before the State is disposed(app shut down)
-  //Use this for clean up and to unsubscribe from streams
+  //Use this for your clean up and to unsubscribe from streams
   @override
   dispose(){...}
 }